 High blood pressure dangers: Hypertension's effects on your body

 High blood pressure is a risk factor for more than heart disease.
-Discover what complications high blood pressure can cause.
+Discover what complications high blood pressure can cause.By Mayo Clinic Staff

-Damage to your arteries
+Damage to the arteries

 Healthy arteries are flexible, strong and elastic.
 Their inner lining is smooth so that blood flows freely, supplying vital organs and tissues with nutrients and oxygen.